 Combine marmalade, soy sauce, ginger, garlic, Sriracha, and water or chicken broth in a saucepan.
 Heat on low until sauce is bubbling, stirring occasionally.
 The glaze should be brushable but not too thick.
 If the glaze is too thick, just add more water or chicken broth.

 Preheat a gas grill, charcoal grill, or grill pan.
 Season chicken with olive oil, salt, and pepper.
 Grill about 6-8 minutes per side or until cooked through, brushing with the orange glaze during the last few minutes of cooking.
-If testing temperature with a thermometer, chicken is done when it’s in the range of 160 to 165 degrees Fahrenheit.

 Remove from grill, cover with foil, and let rest until ready to serve.

-For a complete meal and an easy riff on take-out, serve with steamed rice, vegetables, and additional soy sauce to taste.
+Serve with steamed rice, vegetables, and additional soy sauce to taste.